Girl of the Uchter Moor: Dating

+Cause of death

+For all that scientific examination has revealed about Moora's life, it has not established how she died.
+Her two skull fractures had healed before her death, and researchers identified no cause of death from the surviving skeleton.
+A later review similarly reported that no evidence of an injury associated with her death had been found and that the manner of her deposition could not be determined.
+The surviving evidence also cannot establish whether her deposition in the bog was accidental or deliberate.
+Her cause and circumstances of death remain unknown.

 Facial reconstructions

+Three-dimensional reconstruction of Moora's skull, used as the basis for facial reconstruction.

 Moora's face has been reconstructed a number of times.
 The two that were created in the traditional way were built by moulding material over a plastic replica of the skull.
 The artist had to estimate the shape of the girl's lips, hair colour and skin tones, similar to the process of the Yde Girl.